mongo-js/mongojs/README.md

 Version 1.0.x is a major rewrite of mongojs using mongodb-core driver.
 So expect some things not to work the same as in mongojs 0.x.x versions.
 Breaking changes include:

 * __Removed__ `mongojs.connect` use `mongojs()` directly instead
-* __Not Working__ Currently events are not working.
-If your code depends on event listeners don't upgrade right now.
-Will be fixed!

 # API